DataBassGit/AgentForge/docs/Agents/AgentClass.md

-# `Agent` Super Class
+# `Agent` Base Class

 ---

 ## Overview
-The `Agent` class serves as the **Super Class** for all agents in the framework.
+The `Agent` class serves as the **Base Class** for all agents in the framework.
 It handles core functionalities such as data loading, prompt generation, LLM execution, and more.

 ### Agent as a Default Template

-The `Agent` super class serves as a default template for creating new agents.
-By providing basic functionalities and methods that can be overridden, it simplifies the process of defining specialized SubAgents.
-For more details on how to create SubAgents by extending this class, refer to the [SubAgents](SubAgentCreation.md) Page.
+The `Agent` base class serves as a default template for creating new agents.
+By providing basic functionalities and methods that can be overridden, it simplifies the process of defining specialized agents.
+For more details on how to create custom agents by extending this class, refer to the [Custom Agents](CustomAgents.md) page.

 ---